didats/DTGoogleCalendar/README.md

 This library is using [FBSDKCoreKit](https://cocoapods.org/pods/FBSDKCoreKit), [FBSDKLoginKit](https://cocoapods.org/pods/FBSDKLoginKit), [GoogleSignIn](https://cocoapods.org/pods/GoogleSignIn), [OAuthSwift](https://cocoapods.org/pods/OAuthSwift), [DTSocialMediaLogin](https://cocoapods.org/pods/DTSocialMediaLogin), [GoogleAPIClientForREST](https://cocoapods.org/pods/GoogleAPIClientForREST)

 ## Setting Up
 Please follow along the instruction on: [DTSocialMediaLogin Github page](https://github.com/didats/DTSocialMediaLogin).
-You will need to verify on Google Developer Console that you are a verified Developer to use the Google Calendar API.
+Please also remember, to be able to use the Google Calendar API for public, you will need to [verify on Google Developer Console that you are a verified Developer](https://support.google.com/cloud/answer/7454865?hl=en).

 ## URL Schemes
 Please follow along the instruction on: [DTSocialMediaLogin Github page](https://github.com/didats/DTSocialMediaLogin)